effector/effector/src/content/docs/en/explanation/computation-priority.md

 [Try it](https://share.effector.dev/IRAmt9Uq)

 :::info
-Whenever library notices side effect in a pure function it moves it to the end of the [**priority queue**](https://en.wikipedia.org/wiki/Priority_queue).
+Whenever a library notices side effect in a pure function it moves it to the end of the [**priority queue**](https://en.wikipedia.org/wiki/Priority_queue).
 :::

 We hope that this information cleared some things on how the library works.